CLR-MO/standard-coding/README.md

 As for compatibility, underscore tends to be more compatible in different environments (which accept underscors but not case sensitivity)

+### A Note On My History

+Back in 2007, I wrote a coding standard that used camel casing.
+My argument was that camel casing was shown in a study to be read faster.
+In using that standard for over 10 years, I noticed issues, particularly when adopting the standard for naming long functions based on subject and predicate.
+So, I experimented with underscores (not snake case).
+In experimenting, I released the above notes, and revised my coding standard.

+I think the reason camel casing can be shown to be read faster is that the mind identifies the function as a single token when using short names.
+Something like "userAdd" is a single token in the mind, whereas "user_add" is two tokens.
+However, I find the clarity more important than the trivial amount of time saved in reading, if indeed there is any time saved.

 ## Preference Of Name Category Separation

 The characters of separation are often `.` or `-` or `:`.